mkrapp/mkrapp.github.io/_posts/2026-07-04-amortisation.md

 You type in a bunch of numbers and then you get one number back.

 Life moves much faster than this.
-Now you think it's 30 years, then it's 25, mmmh, and how about an interest rate of 5.5% instead of 4.8%.
+Now you think it's 30 years, then it's 25, mmmh, and how about an interest rate of 5.5% p.a. instead of 4.8% p.a.
-You don't want to retype it each time.
+You don't want to type that in each time, do you?

+These mortgage calculators are also not showing all the information.
+Rarely do you see straight away how much interest you have to pay.
+For a 30-year loan that can be as much as the principal loan you want to borrow.

+Worst of all, you wouldn't learn how beautiful [amortization](https://en.wikipedia.org/wiki/Amortization_(accounting)){:target="_blank"} can look like.
-You also wouldn't learn about [amortization](https://en.wikipedia.org/wiki/Amortization_(accounting)){:target="_blank"} and that would be a shame.
+And that would be a shame.

   <script src="https://d3js.org/d3.v7.min.js"></script>

   <style>
     body {
-      font-family: system-ui, -apple-system, BlinkMacSystemFont, "Segoe UI", sans-serif;
       margin: 24px;
       color: #222;
       background: #fafafa;